How Fast Do Fiddle Leaf Figs Grow?

 Again, strategic cutting will only encourage growth if your plant already has everything it needs to thrive.

-But pinching and notching can over-traumatized an already stressed tree.
+But pinching and notching can over-traumatize an already stressed tree.
 So be careful!

-For other tips on optimizing your indoor environment and care regimen for the perfect growth rate, pick up a copy of The Fiddle Leaf Fig Expert, the new book out by Claire Akin.
+For other tips on optimizing your indoor environment and care regimen for the perfect growth rate, pick up a copy of The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants.
+The book is available in full-color paperback or Kindle edition on Amazon now!